phydude/comp-bio/README.md

 ### Description

 This code simulates molecular concentration dynamics in a biological system using ODEs.
-It focuses on the behavior of two molecular species, G1 and G2, over a defined time span.
+It focuses on the behavior of two(three) molecular species, G1 and G2(or G3), over a defined time span.

 ### Usage

-1. Open the `molecular_concentration_simulation.py` file in a Python environment or an integrated development environment (IDE).
+1. Open the `oscillating_gene_network.py, stochastic_oscillator.py` file in a Python environment or an integrated development environment (IDE).
 2. Make sure you have the required libraries installed (Matplotlib, SciPy, NumPy).
 3. Run the script to execute the simulation and visualize the molecular concentration dynamics.